Nuriddin5/micros/README.md

 # micros
 Demo spendee app for notes for yours expense and incomes.
 Deployed att https://microstestapp.web.app/
-Functionality : user sign up and sign in,
+Functionality : custom user sign up and sign in,
                 basic auhtentification,
                 client app in react js,
                 backend in .net 6,